 How To Light Photography Prints And Artwork

 Proper accent lighting is important to give your art piece the attention it deserves.
-You have to make the choice as to whether you are content with the natural light in the room or if you will illuminate your art to maximize its potential.
+You have to make the choice as to whether you will rely on natural light in the room, or if you will illuminate your art to maximize its potential.

-A large abstract photographic print illuminated with track lighting hangs on a wall over a white sofa in a modern living room.
+A large abstract photographic print illuminated with accent lighting hangs on a wall over a white sofa in a modern living room.

 Using accent lighting for your art will maximize it's beauty and make it the focal point in the room.